jekkilekki/plugin-jkl-unit-converter/readme.txt

 will display only ONE form
 * On Posts/Pages with a shortcode, the widget will be disabled

-= Planned Upcoming Features =
+= Upcoming Features =
 * AJAX form submission to prevent page reload
 * An Advanced List of conversion formulas - 32 types
 * More conversion units supported
-* Possibly allow users to select whether or not to display multiple forms in shortcodes and/or widgets
+* User selection options:
+  * Ability to place the shortcode at desired point IN the content
+  * Ability to enable multiple converters per page
+  * Ability to set the default units or conversion functions
+  * Ability to disable other conversion functions or buttons (only allow the desired ones)

 = Translations =
 * English (EN) - default